 Applicants from Ireland and the UK are required to complete a minimum of four weeks’ supervised practice under the supervision of a practising New Zealand pharmacist, before attending a Law and Ethics interview with an approved assessor.

 Applicants from Canada and the USA are required to complete a minimum of three months’ supervised practice before attending the interview.
 They must also successfully complete the revisit the workplace programme run by the Pharmaceutical Society of New Zealand.

 NB: The supervising pharmacist must meet the Pharmacy Council requirements.

-It is the applicant’s responsibility to find employment for their period of supervision.
+It is the applicant’s responsibility to find employment.
 The Pharmacy Council does not assist with finding employment opportunities.